BDC Hamburger Icon

 1. Has the web developer worked on projects with similar goals?

-Describe in detail what you want from your website, and ask them to repeat it back to you.
+Describe in detail what you want from your website, and ask the web developer to repeat it back to you.
 Ensure they genuinely understand what you’re looking for — and can deliver it.

-Remember that e-commerce websites require different developer skills than standard brochure websites do.
+Remember e-commerce websites require different developer skills than standard brochure websites.
 If a potential developer has little experience setting up an online store, that’s a problem.
 Their lack of practical knowledge could lead to long delays as they try to learn and master new skills.

 FYIDid you know